 What is a waiver?

-The National Law states that an approved provider may apply to the Regulatory Authority for a waiver from certain requirements of the National Quality Standard and the National Regulations (section 87).
+As an approved provider, you can apply to the Education Standards Board (ESB) for a waiver from certain requirements of the National Quality Standard (NQS) and the Education and Care Services National Regulations 2011.

 What types of waivers are available?

-This is an ongoing waiver that may be revoked at the Board’s discretion, or when you apply to the Board to do so (section 92).
+- service waiver: ongoing and may be revoked at the ESB’s discretion, or when you apply to us to do so.

-While a service waiver is in force, the approved education and care service is taken to comply with the elements of the National Quality Standard and the national regulations that are specified in the application for service waivers (section 93).
-While a temporary waiver is in force, the approved education and care service is taken to comply with the elements of the National Quality Standard and the national regulations that have been temporarily waived.
+While a waiver is in force, the approved education and care service is taken to comply with the elements of the NQS and the National Regulations that have been waived.

 How can I apply for a waiver?

-Forms can be submitted online using the public portal, i.e. the National Quality Agenda IT system( NQAITS).
+Submit an SA08 form: Application for service or temporary waiver and pay the fee.
+Forms can be submitted online using the public portal, i.e. the National Quality Agenda IT System.

 How are waiver applications processed?

-What does the Board consider when assessing an application?
+What does the ESB consider when assessing an application?

-In most cases, the Board will also determine whether the issue noted in your application is an ongoing issue or whether it can be resolved over a shorter or longer period of time.
+In most cases, we will also determine whether the issue in your application is ongoing or can be resolved over a shorter or longer period of time.

-Temporary waivers can be issued for a maximum of 12 months only.
-In some cases, additional conditions may be added to a service approval whilst the waiver is in place and these will be specific to your service.
+Temporary waivers can be issued for up to 12 months.
+In some cases, additional conditions may be added to a waiver or service approval while the waiver is in place, and these will be specific to your service.

-The Board may revoke a waiver at any time at its discretion, in particular if the Board becomes aware that the circumstances for granting a waiver change or no longer apply.
+The ESB may revoke a waiver at any time, particularly if we become aware that the circumstances for granting a waiver change or no longer apply.

 Can I apply for an extension to a temporary waiver?

-Yes.
-You may apply for an extension to a temporary waiver if your circumstances have not changed and the issue relates to the same elements, standards or regulations you originally applied for.
-You must provide details of why you are requesting an extension as well as your attempts to comply.
+Yes, if your circumstances have not changed and the issue relates to the same elements, standards or regulations you originally applied for.
+You must provide details of why you are requesting an extension and your attempts to comply.

-Alternatively, if you no longer need a waiver, you can apply to revoke your waiver by submitting an SA09 form: Application for Revocation of Service Waiver.
+Alternatively, if you no longer need a waiver, you can submit an SA09 form: Application for revocation of service waiver.

 |Standards and elements of the National Quality Standard|